antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 [![](https://raw.githubusercontent.com/antononcube/RakuForPrediction-blog/refs/heads/main/Articles/Diagrams/Doing-Data-Science-with-Raku/Doing-Data-Science-with-Raku-status-mind-map-light.png)](https://raw.githubusercontent.com/antononcube/RakuForPrediction-blog/refs/heads/main/Articles/Diagrams/Doing-Data-Science-with-Raku/Doing-Data-Science-with-Raku-status-mind-map-light.pdf)

+**Remark:** Mind-map's PDF file has "life" hyperlinks.

 ------

 ## Code generation

 For a few years I used Raku to "only" make parser-interpreters for Data Science (DS) and Machine Learning (ML) workflows specified with natural language commands.
 This is the "Raku for prediction" of "cloths have no emperor" approach; see [AA2].
 At some point I decided that Raku has to have its own, _useful_ DS and ML packages.
+Mostly, to speed up and streamline the parser-interpreters and for data acquisition purposes -- not so much to do DS and ML _with_ Raku.
 (This document proclaims the consequences of that decision.)

 Consider the problem: